-Check your equipment a week prior you plan to dive.
+Check your equipment a week prior to your plan to dive.
 Make sure everything has been serviced and maintained properly.
-Use the scuba dive cameras and check batteries of your dive computer and underwater torch.
+Use the scuba dive cameras and check the batteries of your dive computer and underwater torch.

 When you arrive at your destination and are ready to kit up, check that your equipment is working properly.
 If you are diving with a buddy, then check his equipment also and ask him to check all your gear too.